 There are several reasons attributing to the scarcity of this variety.
-The most common of these is the endemicity of the Jarrah tree to thrive in the forest of Western Australi.
+The most common of these is the endemicity of the Jarrah tree thriving in the forest of Western Australia.
 For this reason, other countries do not produce this honey variety.

 Jarrah Honey vs Manuka Honey